Background pattern

 Use in children and adolescents

-This medication is not recommended for use in children or adolescents (under 18 years).
-This medication is used in adult patients.
+It is not recommended for use in children or adolescents (under 18 years of age).
+This medicine is used in adult patients.

 How to take the capsules:

-- Swallow the capsule whole with water, preferably with a light meal.
-Do not take the soft capsule with a hot drink as it may dissolve the capsule quickly.
+• Swallow the capsule whole with water, preferably with a light meal.
+Do not take the soft capsule with a hot drink as it may dissolve the capsule too quickly.

-- If you accidentally chew or suck the capsule, thoroughly rinse your mouth and inform your doctor immediately.
+• If you chew or suck the capsule by mistake, rinse your mouth thoroughly and inform your doctor immediately.

-Before opening the blister pack containing the capsules
+Before opening the blister pack that contains the capsules

-Make sure the capsule is not damaged as the liquid it contains is irritating and may cause injury if it comes into contact with the skin, mucous membranes, or eyes.
-If this occurs, proceed immediately to thorough washing of the affected area.
+Make sure the capsule is not damaged as the liquid it contains is irritating and can cause injury if it comes into contact with the skin, mucous membranes, or eyes.
+If this happens, wash the affected area thoroughly immediately.
 Damaged capsules should not be swallowed; they should be returned to the pharmacy or doctor.

 To open the safety packaging:

-1. Cut the blister along the black dotted line with scissors.
+1. Cut the blister pack along the dotted black line with scissors.

 2. Remove the soft plastic sheet.